-Report on election hacking says Russia plans to do more
+Trump: Only 'stupid' people, fools oppose better Russia ties

 Before the intelligence agencies completed their assessment, Obama announced sanctions against Russia.
 Trump has not said whether he will undo them once he takes office, but lawmakers are calling for more punitive measures against Russia and have little to no appetite to roll back any current sanctions.

 Trump said he would appoint a team within three months of taking office to develop a plan to “aggressively combat and stop cyberattacks.”

-Also Friday, many lawmakers renewed their demand for the creation of a special bipartisan panel to investigate.
+On Saturday, he said he wanted retired Sen. Dan Coats to be national intelligence director, describing the former member of the Senate Intelligence Committee as the right person to lead the new administration’s “ceaseless vigilance against those who seek to do us harm.”

+Coats, in a statement released by Trump’s transition team, said: “There is no higher priority than keeping America safe, and I will utilize every tool at my disposal to make that happen.”

-Associated Press writers Eric Tucker, Chad Day and Jack Gillum contributed to this report.
+Associated Press writers Deb Riechmann, Eileen Sullivan, Julie Pace, Eric Tucker, Chad Day and Jack Gillum contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.